Meeeee6623/data-privacy-tool/README.md

   --original-index image_index.jsonl --scene-level 2 \
   --final-output gemini_output.jsonl
 ```

+The YOLOE runner automatically downloads the requested checkpoint (defaulting to
+`yoloe-11l-seg.pt`), remaps the classes from `privacy_pipeline/yoloe_classes.txt`
+to match `yoloe_test.ipynb`, saves the customized weights alongside the original
+model file, and writes a `yoloe_custom_mapping.txt` next to the YOLOE output.

 Notes:
 - `--scene-level` controls how far up the directory tree to group images into a